na-na-hi/renget/archive/bgkoh.md

     Moves or Items can steal from this inventory.
 Your Worn/Held Item has its own dedicated slots.
 Item Name | Description
 ------ | :----:
-*Worn/Held Item: N/A* | Vacant Worn/Held slot.
+*Worn/Held Item: Defense Scarf* | Increases Defense by 1.
-*Equipped Item: N/A* | Vacant hand slot.
+*Equipped Item: N/A | Nothing here boss!
 1. Meteorite shard | It can be sold for 125P, looks like some sort of candy?
 2. Spicy Seed | Causes Burn on consumption.
-3. Eᴍᴘᴛʏ | Nothin' here boss!
+3. Magma Macaroni  | It's not actually made of magma, but it sure can feel like it!
+(Increases Attack by 2 stages.)
 4. Oran Berry | Heals the user for 10HP.
 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.